Vasile Aftenie: Arrest, torture and death

-The beatification process
+Beatification

 Soon after, his tomb became a place of pilgrimage.
 Thousands of people come and pray to his grave.
 It is said that wonders happened here, to the prayers of the pilgrims, in response from God.

 The cause for the beatification and canonization of Vasile Aftenie and 6 other Romanian bishops began on 28 January 1997.
 The diocesan inquiry is closed in 2010 and sent to Rome for study by the Congregation for the Causes of Saints.

 Since each bishop has the right to be buried in the church he served, the bones of Bishop Vasile Aftenie were exhumed in 2010, and his remains taken from Bellu cemetery to a Greek-Catholic church in Bucharest for storage on 13 May 2010, a request for his beatification having been submitted the year before.

 On 19 March 2019 Pope Francis approved the beatification of Aftenie and six other Greek-Catholic martyr bishops killed by the communist regime in Romania in the mid-20th century.
 On 25 March it was announced that Pope Francis himself would beatify Aftenie and the other six bishops on 2 June 2019 at Blaj's Liberty Field.
 He was beatified with the other six Bishops on that day in Blaj's Liberty Field.